pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 ...then, I very quickly discovered these lines were, in fact, halved.
 -(Not entirely a huge surprise to me...; as I'd experienced such things before.)-

-But, what if it was possible to compress that code down even further...;
+But, what if it was possible to compress that code down even further still...;
-with the ultimate aim of compressing it down to reach what is it's ultimate limit...???
+with the ultimate aim of compressing it down to reach what is it's ultimate 'limit'...???
 Well, eventually, I was able to compress 182 lines down to become just 4 lines in length...!

 Of course, this very highly 'compressed' code version...